-PDA is complex and presents in many nuanced ways that may confuse the outsider.
-When the autonomic nervous system is triggered as a result of a Neuroception of threat, we see “first line defence strategies” that are social in nature, but are actually being shaped by sympathetic nervous system activation.
-William uses many of the “first-line strategies” that Jane Sherwin describes in her book including:
+PDA is complex and presents in numerous nuanced ways, many of which are often confusing to the outsider.
+When the autonomic nervous system is triggered as a result of a neuroception of threat, we see “first-line defence strategies” that are social in nature.
+These are also being shaped (or mobilized) by sympathetic nervous system activation.
+Jane Sherwin describes examples of these responses:

 “Ignoring is a familiar first line of defence to avoid immediate compliance.
 It is as if ignoring gives … breathing space … or she may simply need time to process the request and comply, once she feels that the initial demand has been diluted by time.Switching to a different topic in order to distract from my initial request is also a common strategy … or she may promise ‘when I’ve finished this’ or offer a list of imaginary reasons why not”.
 (Sherwin, 2015)

-Polyvagal Theory has implications for the kinds of conditions those with highly sensitive neuroception need in order to return to their safe and social state.
+Polyvagal Theory informs us about the kinds of conditions those with highly sensitive neuroception need, in order to return to their safe and social state.
 Understanding Polyvagal Theory has the potential to lead to much deeper levels of understanding of PDA and therefore more therapeutic responses from caregivers.